carlosvouking/carlosvouking.github.io/_posts/2018-10-16-SQL database query optimization with Deep Q learning.md

 2/- Retrieving ONLY needed data:
    * Needed columns:
-the 'SELECT * FROM [Persons] WHERE salary<6000' for instance is used to retrieve all records and all columns of a specific table (here Persons) with a salary less than 6000.
-Most of the times, we just really need specific columns, and it is more efficient to retrieve just what we need: 'SELECT firt_name, last_name, role WHERE salary<6000'.
+the **'SELECT  FROM [Persons] WHERE salary<6000'** for instance is used to retrieve all records and all columns of a specific table (here Persons) with a salary less than 6000.
+Most of the times, we just really need specific columns, and it is more efficient to retrieve just what we need: **'SELECT firt_name, last_name, role WHERE salary<6000'**.
 We are able here to read only the first_name, last_name and role for persons with salary less than 6000.
 This surely saves some computation time.
    * Needed rows:
 there will be cases and this is more often, where instead of retrieving all the rows or records in a specific table, we would like to limit the read data to a specific number of rows. the query 'SELECT name, address, age FROM Employee LIMIT 50' is returning 50 lines from the table Employee.
 Rows limitation in query execution has a tremendous effect in database querying optimization.